areggalstyan/reforging/README.md

 #### shieldAbility: object

-This is the first base ability.
-It gives player damage resistance for a specified period of time.
+Gives player damage resistance for a specified period of time.
 You can have multiple abilities inheriting from this with different options and names.

 ##### price: object